 Recent advances in ML (machine learning) have opened up promising new avenues for enhancing people's lives and expanding their capacities.
 This can also be said with regards to AI in finance and accounting.

-Artificial intelligence shows the greatest promise for automating mundane jobs, freeing time up for employees so they can tackle more meaningful endeavours.
+Artificial intelligence shows the greatest promise for automating mundane jobs, freeing up time for employees so they can tackle more meaningful endeavours.
 For example, in customer service, Chat GPT can answer FAQs, while human employees focus on the more subtle and sophisticated conversations.

-There are several examples that immediately spring to mind when thinking about the ways Chat GPT can be utilised in finance and accounting, such as the following:
+There are several examples that immediately spring to mind when thinking about the ways ChatGPT can be utilised in the financial realm, such as:

 Investment analysis & prediction